moehriegitt/vastringify/README.md

 ## Differences

-- This library assumes that text is printed, not binary, so it will never print '\0'.

 - The `~x` specifier also prints negative signed numbers, again, due to type-safety.
 Reinterpreting them as unsigned can be done with the `z` flag.